Are you and your guest tired of eating chips and salsa? Try spicing up your appetizer spread with healthy Veggie snacks for parties!

-Another crowd pleaser is our Cowboy Caviar, for the guest who like to keep things spicy.
+Cowboy Caviar is great for the guest who like to keep things spicy.

 Cowboy caviar is one of my favorite quick recipes because who doesn’t love a fun take on salsa? – seriously it only takes 15 minutes max to make!
 This is a great dish that is packed with protein and fiber to keep you focused on your Jenga-strategy.
 This colorful salsa is vegan and gluten-free!
 You can change the level of spice you want in this dish, and you can even offer extra jalapenos on the side in case anyone wants to kick their portion up a notch!

 Dicing the vegetables up as small as possible fit all of this caviar’s flavor into one bite.

 1. Open the cans of black beans, black eyed peas, and corn then drain and rinse the contents and put them into a bowl.
 Drain well to make sure it doesn’t turn watery.